 - Ensure state import permits, Environmental Protection Agency (EPA) registration or emergency exemption, and state and federal compliance requirements are in place and adhered to throughout the project.
 Interacts with partner project managers to facilitate progress towards common goals, and ensures regulatory compliance.

 - Performs other duties as assigned.

-- Must be able to complete basic helicopter safety course (A100) and external sling load course (A219) within six (6) months from date of hire.
+- Must be able to complete helicopter manager training within 12 months of hire.
 Must possess the American Red Cross Certification in First Aid/CPR (or be able to obtain the certificate following the training provided within three (3) months from date of hire) and maintain throughout duration of employment.

 - Authorized to work in the U.S.

 - Background screening required.

 - Benefits include medical, dental, flexible spending accounts, and retirement savings.